-Rent 1 & Sale 1 Realty and its affiliate, Buy/Rent Free Realty, were founded in 1988.
+Rent 1 Sale 1 Realty, formally Rent Free Realty, was founded in 1988.
 Our rental specialists have years of experience in residential leasing.
 They are all licensed real estate associates, knowledgeable in real estate laws, paperwork, and tenant/landlord laws.
 They know how to negotiate rent, move-in money, credit, pets, and property conditions.

 Lessee: A tenant or renter

 Cottage: A house,but usually describes a smaller,1-story house,traditionally found in New England

 Townhouse: A 2or3 – story attached property

 Triplex: 3 attached units